gford1000-go/interrupt/README.md

 ## Use

+`GetContextInterruptNotfier` is provided to provide a channel for a given context.

-Each time a `context` is created, `NewManager` can be called which returns a context specific `Manager`.
+For more fine-grained implementations, each time a context is created, `NewManager` can be called which returns a context specific `Manager` instance.

 The `Manager` allows channels to be added which will be signalled if the associated context completes or an interrupt occurs.